verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 You should see an opensearch-system-clusteroutput and an opensearch-application-clusteroutput.

 ### Uninstall Fluentd
 Fluentd is the default logging agent which runs as a daemonset that collects, processes, and sends logs to log stores.
 It is installed by default when Verrazzano is installed.
 With the inclusion of Fluent Bit via Fluent Operator, you now have an option to run either of these components.
-These can co-exist, but if your log store is Verrazzano's OpenSearch, and you can uninstall Fluentd.
+These can co-exist, but if your log store is Verrazzano's OpenSearch, and you should uninstall Fluentd as otherwise both components will keep sending same logs to the Verrazzano's OpenSearch resulting into duplicate logs.

 **NOTE**: Fluent Bit does not support sending logs to OCI-Logging.
 Continue using Fluentd if your log store is OCI-Logging.